-Nine charts about knife crime in England and Wales
+What's going on with knife crime?

-Nine charts explaining knife crime in England and Wales
+Nine charts on the rise of knife crime in England and Wales

 There is nothing new about knife crime: sharp objects, blades and knives have been used as weapons for thousands of years.

-But after falling for several years, knife crime is rising again.
+But after falling for several years, knife crime in England and Wales is rising again.
 So what is happening?

-Out of the 44 police forces, 38 recorded a rise in knife crime, with the Metropolitan Police showing the biggest increase.
+Out of the 44 police forces, 38 recorded a rise in knife crime since 2011.

 Police figures are prone to changes in counting rules and methods, but data for NHS hospitals in England over a similar period showed a 7% increase in admissions for assault by a sharp object, leading the Office for National Statistics (ONS) to conclude there had been a "real change" to the downward trend in knife crime.

-Most of the statistics here relate to England and Wales.
+All of the statistics here relate to England and Wales.
 Policing, criminal justice and sentencing are devolved in Scotland and Northern Ireland, which also collect crime data in slightly different ways.

 These figures focus on homicides, or killings, a category comprising cases of murder, manslaughter and infanticide.
 In about two out of every five killings, the victim is fatally assaulted with a sharp object or stabbed to death.

-The proportion of homicides that are knife-related has remained broadly the same over the past decade though the overall number is lower.
+The proportion of homicides that are knife-related has remained broadly the same over the past decade, though the overall number is lower.
 Most of the victims are men.
 The "Other" category includes poisoning, burning, shaking, being struck by a vehicle, negligence, neglect, explosions and cases where the cause isn't known.

 Although knife crime is on the increase, it should be seen in context.
 It's relatively unusual for a violent incident to involve a knife, and rarer still for someone to need hospital treatment.